 Malta is a member of the European Union and benefits from the Parent-Subsidiary Directive.
 In simple terms, it aims to eliminate double taxation on profit distributions between associated companies in the various EU Member States.

 Double Taxation Treaties

-Malta, as a member of the European Union is already well connected with its other EU member states.
-It also benefits from EU Single Market access.
-Notwithstanding this Malta has in place around 70 double taxation agreements with countries from all over the world such as Australia, USA and China to name a few.
-This allows for many tax planning opportunities for those considering using Malta as a central hub for the management and control of their international trading company or organisation.
+Malta has over 70 double taxation agreements in force with countries from all over the world, such as the USA, China and South Africa.
+These treaties allow for many tax planning opportunities for those considering using Malta as a central hub for their international trading company.